Drive (2011 film): Casting

 When casting roles in his films, Refn does not watch casting tapes or have his actors audition for him.
-Instead, he meets with them, and casts them on the spot if he feels they are right.
-Drive was the first film that British actress Carey Mulligan signed on to do after being nominated for an Academy Award for her role in An Education (2009), which was directed by Lone Scherfig, also a Danish filmmaker.
-(Scherfig used to babysit Refn when he was a child, and they have become good friends).
+Instead, he meets with them and casts them on the spot if he feels they are right.
+Drive was the first film that British actress Carey Mulligan signed to do after being nominated for an Academy Award for her role in An Education (2009), which was directed by Lone Scherfig, also a Danish filmmaker (Scherfig used to babysit Refn when he was a child, and they have become good friends).
 At the time of Mulligan's casting, Refn had not seen An Education.
-But his wife was a big fan of the film and Mulligan's performance, and she urged him to cast her.
+However, his wife was a fan of the film and Mulligan's performance, and she urged him to cast her.
 In the original script, the character was a Hispanic woman named Irina.
 The character was changed to Irene after Mulligan was cast; Refn said that he "couldn't find any actress that would click with [him] personally".

 While working on the film, Refn had some cast and production members move in temporarily with him, his wife and two daughters in their home in Los Angeles.
 This included Carey Mulligan and Hossein Amini, the screenwriter.
 This enabled them to be immersed in the film.
 Refn and Amini made significant changes to the original script during this time.

 Bryan Cranston plays the role of Shannon.
 Refn knew he wanted to cast Cranston, as he was a fan of his work in the TV series Breaking Bad.
 Knowing Cranston had other opportunities, Refn asked the actor how he would like to develop the role.
 After not hearing back, Refn called him; Cranston was just then writing the pros and cons of doing Drive for himself.
 Moved by Refn's interest, Cranston accepted the part.
 Christina Hendricks plays the small role of Blanche.
 "Trying to work in a more reality arena for a character like that," Refn originally auditioned porn stars for Blanche.
 He was unable to find anyone with the necessary acting talent.
-After meeting with Hendricks, he decided to cast her as he felt her persona would click with the character.
+After meeting with Hendricks, he decided to cast her, as he felt her persona would click with the character.